Opinion: America Should ‘Think Round’ For Safety for Vulnerable Road Users

 Roundabouts have other vulnerable road user safety benefits, too.
 They often have shorter crossings than signalized intersections, and users only need to look at approaching traffic in one direction.
 Roundabouts also automatically provide refuge with "splitter islands," allowing those users with mobility challenges to rest before crossing the other direction.
 Cyclists also don’t have to worry about being picked up by sensors or detectors in order to legally proceed through a roundabout.

 There has also been extensive research done to determine how to improve the comfort of blind and visually impaired users when using a roundabout, since some have a hard time distinguishing circulating traffic from exiting traffic when trying to cross a roundabout exit.
-Since a 2017 report from the National Cooperative Highway Research Program, though, experts have identified several treatments to address this, such as raised crosswalks which increase vehicle yielding and further reduce speeds, as well as staggered offset-left cut throughs on splitter islands, which allow for a better audible determination between circulating and exiting traffic.
+Since a 2017 report from the National Cooperative Highway Research Program, though, experts have identified several treatments to help address this, such as raised crosswalks which increase vehicle yielding and further reduce speeds, as well as staggered offset-left cut throughs on splitter islands, which allow for a better audible determination between circulating and exiting traffic.
 I actually used both of these treatments in a roundabout that I designed in Orono, Maine that was built in 2018.

 While I would agree the ultimate safety and equity solution for vulnerable road users is to significantly reduce the amount of motor vehicles on the road, this simply isn’t a current reality in the United States of America because of how ingrained the automobile is in our society.
 Instead, we need to look at realistic solutions that can be implemented now to reduce the unacceptable serious injuries and deaths of vulnerable road users.